Your 2025 Guide to Obtaining a North Carolina Saltwater Recreational Fishing License

 Why Do You Need a Saltwater Fishing License in North Carolina?

-• Fisheries management: Your license fees help support the monitoring and management of fish populations, ensuring sustainable harvest levels and maintaining healthy ecosystems.
+• Fisheries management: Your license fees help monitor fish populations, enforce sustainable harvest levels, and support healthy marine ecosystems.

 Who Needs a North Carolina Saltwater Fishing License?